MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 7.0 - Tools

-<p align="justify">Nothing fancy, just additional tool "CleanNvram.efi" which is ResetNVRAM alternative bundled as a standalone tool, available when included into Tools folder and config.plist.</p>
+<p align="justify">Nothing fancy, just additional tool "CleanNvram.efi" which is ResetNVRAM alternative bundled as a standalone tool, available when included into Tools folder and config.plist.
+This tool is hiding via "hide auxilliary".
+Use "Spacebar" to reveal the function.
+I just include this tools as failsafe.</p>

 ### 8.0 - Config.plist